 Do Defense Attorneys Hire Private Investigators?

-A defense attorney is obligated to work just as diligently in building a legal defense for their client as the prosecution team is at putting together the case against the accused.
+A defense attorney is obligated to work just as diligently in building a criminal defense for their client as the prosecution team is at putting together the case against the accused.
 In most cases, a thorough defense requires more than just the evidence provided by the state.
 After all, the state’s evidence is what will be used to prove guilt beyond a reasonable doubt.
 A defense team often will require outside assistance from a private investigator who can help to find new witnesses and evidence to uncover reasonable doubt.

 How Does a Private Investigator Help a Defense Attorney?